 STUDENT CONDUCT POLICY

 Students who regularly attend the program will receive a certificate of completion.
 Up to four unexcused absences are permitted.
-Classes take place Monday – Thursday, 7pm-10pm.
-Students must be in class by 7:00.
+A student who misses more than 4 classes will NOT be issued a certificate of completion.
+Classes take place Monday – Thursday, 7pm-10pm Pacific Time.
+Students must be in class by 7:00 pm.
+Leaving class early or attending class late will be counted as an absence.
 Please understand that our instructors, many of whom are high-profile industry guests, expect that their lectures will not be interrupted by late arrivals.
 If you know you will be absent, please contact your class assistant ahead of time.

 Making phone calls or texting while the class is in session is not permitted.
 Please be respectful of the instructors and your fellow classmates by using your phone during the break, or before or after class.
 Please make sure to turn off your cell phone before class begins.

 Due to the nature of the program’s faculty and content, recording of any kind is not permitted.
 Instructors expect that class discussion will be kept confidential and that materials will not be redistributed.